 The international airlines are the gatekeepers of documents and their websites spell out the rules and the specifications for the kind of test needed and the window for getting the test or the documents that show you recovered from covid.

 In addition to the test results, every foreigner arriving in Peru is expected to fill out an online statement swearing they have not come in contact with anyone with covid, nor are they experiencing any symptoms of covid.
 One of the concerns is that the document asks you to agree to 14 day quarantine.
 But our groups told us that once you show your negative covid test in Lima, the quarantine is suspended.
+Filling out the online form can be tricky.
 Based on reports from our recent travelers we set up a list of tips to help you fill out the declaration before you travel.
 (HERE)

 Some websites are indicating that even if people provide proof of negative covid vaccine on arrival in Lima, they are still expected to take another covid test on arrival.
 Our groups report that they did not need to take another test on arrival in Lima as long as they showed the negative covid test on arrival. (or other documents as described in the airline website)

 What about returning to the US?
 Do travelers need to get a covid test to fly home?
 So far, the CDC and US government require everyone who enters the country to show proof of negative covid test (or other documentation that you recovered from covid.)
 Check the airline website because they are in charge of those documents as well.